andydlindsay/lectures/w08d01/README.md

   * Jest is the framework we use to run our tests
   * Comes with `create-react-app`, so no need to configure
   * `npm run test` will start Jest in watch mode and run the tests
-  * `npm run test -- --coverage` will start Jest in watch mode and show the coverage status after each test
 - [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro)
   * A set of tools to help target DOM elements
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro)